 How Ethereum, Base, and Polygon process transactions

-These blockchains use a mempool, which is a queue of pending transactions.
+These chains use a mempool, which is a queue of pending transactions.
 Miners or validators prioritize transactions that offer higher gas fees.

 If you choose a low gas fee, especially during busy times, your transaction might sit in the mempool for a while, or not be processed at all.